 OpGen's combined AMR bioinformatics offerings, when and if such products are cleared for marketing, will offer important new tools to clinicians treating patients with AMR infections.
 OpGen's subsidiary Ares Genetics' ARESdb is a comprehensive database of genetic and phenotypic information.
-ARESdb was originally designed based on the Siemens microbiology strain collection covering resistant pathogens and its development has significantly expanded, as a result of transferring data from the discontinued Acuitas Lighthouse into ARESdb to now cover more than 78,000 bacterial isolates that have been sequenced using NGS technology and tested for susceptibility with applicable antibiotics from a range of over 100 antimicrobial drugs.
+ARESdb was originally designed based on the Siemens microbiology strain collection covering resistant pathogens and its development has significantly expanded, as a result of transferring data from the discontinued Acuitas Lighthouse into ARESdb to now cover more than 90,000 bacterial isolates that have been sequenced using Next Generation Sequencing, or NGS, technology and tested for susceptibility with applicable antibiotics from a range of over 100 antimicrobial drugs.
 In the fourth quarter of 2021, Ares Genetics entered into a strategic database access deal with one of the world's leading microbiology and IVD corporations for their non-exclusive access to approximately 1.1% of Ares Genetics' total database asset at the time of signing.
 Ares Genetics continues to explore various discussions with several interested parties in potential future collaboration or licensing opportunities.
-Additional partnerships with a U.S. CLIA lab, a contract research organization ("CRO") and a major University Medical Center as well as the Belgian national reference laboratory at UZ Leuven have been initiated and are ongoing and the collaboration master service agreement with Sandoz has recently been extended until January 2025.
+Additional partnerships with a U.S. CLIA lab, a contract research organization ("CRO") and a major University Medical Center as well as the Belgian national reference laboratory at the University Hospital Leuven have been initiated and are ongoing and the collaboration master service agreement with Sandoz has recently been extended until January 2025.

-In addition to potential future licensing and partnering, Ares Genetics intends to independently utilize the proprietary biomarker content in this database, as well as to build an independent business in NGS and AI based offerings for AMR research and diagnostics in collaboration with its current and potential future partners in the life science, pharmaceutical and diagnostics industries.
-Ares Genetics' customers for such offerings include Siemens Technology Accelerator and AGES (Austrian Agency for Health and Food Safety), as well as several other national institutions from various European countries as new customers.
+In addition to potential future licensing and partnering, Ares Genetics intends to independently utilize the proprietary biomarker content in this database, as well as to build an independent business in NGS and Artificial Intelligence, or AI, based offerings for AMR research and diagnostics in collaboration with its current and potential future partners in the life science, pharmaceutical and diagnostics industries.
+Ares Genetics' customers for such offerings include Siemens Technology Accelerator and academic, public health, and biotechnology institutions from various European countries as new customers.

-OpGen's subsidiary Curetis' Unyvero A50 tests for up to 130 diagnostic targets (pathogens and resistance genes) in under five hours with approximately two minutes of hands-on time.
+Curetis' Unyvero A50 tests for up to 130 diagnostic targets (pathogens and resistance genes) in under five hours with approximately two minutes of handson time.
 The system was first CE-IVD-marked in 2012 and was FDA cleared in 2018 along with the LRT test through a De Novo request.
 The Unyvero A30 RQ is a new device designed to address the low-to mid-plex testing market for 5-30 DNA targets and to provide results in approximately 30 to 90 minutes with 2-5 minutes of hands-on time.
 The Unyvero A30 RQ has a small benchtop footprint and has an attractive cost of goods profile.
-Curetis has been following a partnering strategy for the Unyvero A30 RQ and, following the successful completion of a key development milestone, Curetis has completed final verification and validation testing of the A30 instruments and is actively engaged in several ongoing partnering discussions and due diligence under respective material transfer agreements.
+Curetis has been following a partnering strategy for the Unyvero A30 RQ and, following the successful completion of a key development milestone, Curetis has completed final verification and validation testing of the A30 instruments and, in addition to the new collaboration with FIND, is actively engaged in ongoing partnering discussions and due diligence.